nebrius/reduxology/README.md

 Middleware is a large topic for Redux.
 Reduxology supports using existing Redux middleware via the [createRoot()](#createrootcontainer--react-component) function.
 This is useful if you want to pass in off-the-shelf Redux middleware, such as [redux-thunk](https://github.com/reduxjs/redux-thunk) or [redux-saga](https://github.com/redux-saga/redux-saga).

 If you want to write your own middleware, Reduxology offers a simplified interface for addressing some of the common use cases that middleware provides for.
 This interface is called an _action listener_.
 An action listener listens for, well, actions.
-An action listener is virtually indistinguishable from an event listener in practice.
+An action listener is virtually indistinguishable from a general JavaScript event listener in practice.

 For example, if you wanted to make an API call that fetches an item after a user clicks a button that dispatches a `REQUEST_ITEM` action, you could write something like this: